primefaces/primefaces/docs/15_0_0/components/splitter.md

 # Splitter

-Splitter component is used to categorize content.
+Splitter is utilized to separate and resize panels.

 [See this widget in the JavaScript API Docs.](../jsdocs/classes/src_PrimeFaces.PrimeFaces.widget.Splitter.html)